strategy-coach/workspaces-host/README.md

 ## Roadmap

+- [ ] Integrate CLI-based LLM tools and utilities such as Claude Code, [llm](https://llm.datasette.io/en/stable/) and OpenAI OSS to help facilitate AI coding.
 - [ ] Integrate Zero Trust client infrastructure starting with [Tailscale](https://github.com/tailscale/tailscale) (Headscale is server side) and then add [Nebula](https://github.com/slackhq/nebula) so that we